 Posted in MICRO HABITS, RESOURCES

 I used to think that discipline meant giving up things, doing hard, painful, unpleasant things (“no pain, no gain”), never failing to keep a resolution.
 In other words, doing things that I am incapable of doing long term.
 It took me a long time to realize the power of small changes, small actions, pleasant (or at least do-able) actions that can become good habits.
 I’ve learned to accept a lapse in a habit as something temporary that can be corrected next time around, like tomorrow, not a whip that I should use to flagellate myself for being a loser.
 Not all small actions turn into habits, but some do, and now, after 6 years of moving toward better eating, healthier patterns of rest, movement, and dealing with mental clutter, I can feel some tangible benefits.
-Here are some food-related changes that can move you in the direction of better health.

 Start the day with a smoothie